 The Republic of North Macedonia has a modern digital telecommunications network.
 The Macedonian telecommunications sector is the most liberalized in the region.
 At the moment, fixed telephone services are offered by 17 companies, while mobile telephony is in constant development.
 The presence of four mobile operators guarantees the quality and availability of services.

 The country’s excellent Internet access has made a very positive contribution to a positive business climate.
 North Macedonia pursues international trends in the development of its Internet communications and enables easy and fast Internet access made via numerous Internet providers.

-The overall road network of the country totals 13,278 km of roads, with continuous investment in roads in accordance with the National Road Transport Strategy, prepared by the Ministry of Transport and Communications of the Republic of North Macedonia with assistance from the EU.
+The overall road network of the country totals 13,278 km of roads, with continuous investment in roads by the National Road Transport Strategy, prepared by the Ministry of Transport and Communications of the Republic of North Macedonia with assistance from the EU.

-New projects and network maintenance are carried out according to the Public Investment Program annual updates.
+New projects and network maintenance are carried out according to the Public Investment Program’s annual updates.

 The backbone of the country’s road network consists of the two Pan-European corridors VIII and X.